Crucibles—My Book

 Drawing from social science, Catholic wisdom, and lived experience, Crucibles offers an honest and hopeful framework for understanding suffering—not as something to merely endure, but as something that can transform us.

-I will be donating all 2026 author royalties to Mighty Vincent, a nonprofit that seeks to bring joy, compassion, and love to the world by facilitating volunteer service and by creating awareness of those in need.
+All 2026 author royalties will be donated to Mighty Vincent, a nonprofit that seeks to bring joy, compassion, and love to the world by facilitating volunteer service and by creating awareness of those in need.

 What is Crucibles?